Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the celestial sphere -- Sophisticated version

 or, equivalently, this means that we will integrate a bunch of geodesics whose wavevector $k^\mu$ is defined as

-with an appropriate sampling of $\delta$.
-With this definition, a radial geodesic originating from the black hole past horizon is described by an angle $\delta = 0$, and a radial geodesic originating from infinity is described by $\delta = \pi$.
-Because of spherical symmetry, when we compute the $\chi(\delta)$ fonction, we can place ourselves in the equatorial plane at the same $r$ coordinate as the observer and by considering equatorial geodesics only that start from the $x$ axis (i.e., our freely falling fiducial observer lies at coordinates $(t, r, \pi / 2, 0)$ and $\varpi = 0$ in Eq.~(\ref{def_k_prec})).
-From this position and this wavevector, we propagate the geodesic backward in time till it reaches very large values of $r$ (typically larger than $10^{10} M$).
+We can of course choose, without loss of generality, $\varpi = 0$ and have only yo sample $\delta$.
+With this definition, a radial geodesic originating from the black hole past horizon is described by an angle $\delta = 0$, and a radial geodesic originating from past null infinity is described by $\delta = \pi$.
+Because of spherical symmetry, when we compute the $\chi(\delta)$ function, we can place ourselves in the equatorial plane at the same $r$ coordinate as the observer and by considering equatorial geodesics only that start from the $x$ axis (i.e., our freely falling fiducial observer lies at coordinates $(t, r, \pi / 2, 0)$ and $\varpi = 0$ in Eq.~(\ref{def_k_prec})).
+From this position and this wavevector, we propagate the geodesic backward in time till it reaches very large values of $r$ (typically larger than $10^{10} M$, but the exact value does not matter).
 We then obtain the azimuthal angle $\varphi_\infty$ with respect to the observer of the corresponding origin of the geodesic (for example, $\varphi_\infty = 0$ for $\delta = \pi$, and the angle $\chi$ is then given by

-Should there be no aberration nor deflection of light, then one would just have $\chi = \delta$ regardless of the observer position and velocity\footnote{We implicitely neglect any parallax effect here.}.
-However this is not what happens here and the deflection experienced by any geodesic between its starting point at infinity and the moment it crosses the fiducial observer world line given by $\delta - \chi$ which is zero only when $\delta = \pi$.
-An example of deviation function $\chi(\delta)$ (or, in fact, $\phi_\infty (\delta)$) is given in Figure~\ref{fig_dev}.
+Should there be no aberration nor deflection of light, then one would just have $\chi = 0$, i.e., $\varphi_\infty = \delta - \pi$, regardless of the observer's position and velocity\footnote{We implicitly neglect any parallax effect here.}.
+An example of deviation function $\chi(\delta)$ (or, in fact, $\varphi_\infty (\delta)$) is given in Figure~\ref{fig_dev}.

+The main characteristic of this function is that it diverges for the extreme values of $\delta$ for which the function is defined, a fact that is recalled in Appendix~\ref{app_geod} and that is usually called the zoom-and-whirl effect~\cite{giampedakis02}.

-Note that the two angles $\delta$ and $\chi$ are associated to somewhat different contexts: $\delta$ is an angle defined by a freely falling oberver in the Schwarzschild metric, whereas $\chi$ corresponds to an angle measured by a static observer in Minkowski space whose origin and orientation matches that of the Schwarzschild metric.
+Note that the two angles $\delta$ and $\chi$ are associated to somewhat different contexts: $\delta$ is an angle defined by a freely falling observer in the Schwarzschild metric, whereas $\chi$ corresponds to an angle measured by a static observer in Minkowski space whose origin and orientation matches that of the Schwarzschild metric.